BA Dip Ed (Macquarie University) Member of the Australian Psychological Society

 In 2001 Mitchell commenced in private practice as a psychologist in Eastwood, more recently in Epping, and now with Zebra Psychology in Neutral Bay.

-Mitchell works with people with a wide range of needs and issues including anxiety, depression, addictions, trauma, grief, PTSD, and relationship issues.
-He has a particular interest in work related issues including workplace stress, bullying, burnout and work related psychological injuries.
+Mitchell works with people with a wide range of needs and issues including anxiety, depression, addictions, trauma, grief, PTSD, relationship issues and problem gambling.
+He also has a particular interest in work related issues including workplace stress, bullying, burnout and work related psychological injuries.

-Mitchell uses a range of evidence based psychological approaches which includes EMDR (Eye Movement Desensitization and Reprocessing), an evidence-based therapy used for treating posttraumatic stress.
+Mitchell uses a range of evidence based psychological approaches which includes Cognitive Behavioural Therapy, Schema Therapy and EMDR (Eye Movement Desensitization and Reprocessing), an evidence-based therapy used for treating post traumatic stress.

 Keren is a Registered Psychologist and Counsellor.
 She works with clients across a wide range of issues including depression, anxiety, relationship difficulties, work-related stress, self-esteem issues and trauma.
 She has a particularinterest in working with grief and loss.